Section 1: Access to Library Services

 - The time allowed for each person to speak will be three (3) minutes.
 Speakers are asked to strictly adhere to time allocated and to be brief and to the point.

-- Speakers must identify themselves, their residence address, topic(s) and group affiliation, if any, before speaking.
+- Speakers must identify themselves, topic(s) and group affiliation, if any, before speaking.

 - Speakers may provide written copies of their concern to the Board.
 Requests to append written statements or correspondence to the meeting minutes will not be favored as meeting minutes are a summary of the Board’s discussion and actions.
 Written materials presented to the Board will be included in the Board’s files, but will not be attached to the meeting minutes.